ixiaopan/blog/content/post/NLP-02-text-representation.md

-In the last post, we talked about some text preprocessing techniques.
+In the last post, we talked about text preprocessing techniques.
 However, even the data is clean now, they are still text.
 We still haven't answered the question: how to covert text into numbers?
-There are two aspects to consider: the definition of the term "word" and where the numbers come from.
+In NLP parlance, this is called **text representation**.